Ever Wondered What Its Like Raising A Guide Dog Puppy?

 Then if you’re brave, and lucky, you get to do it all again!

-Posted on July 17, 2015, in GDApupAnnie, GDApupFinley, GDApupKenzo, GDApupLennox, GDApupNimble, GDApupPatrick, GDApupRhody, GDApupVolt, GDApupWendel, puppies, puppy raising, puppy walking, SA Guide-dogs, training.
+Posted on July 17, 2015, in GDApupAnnie, GDApupFinley, GDApupKenzo, GDApupLennox, GDApupNimble, GDApupPatrick, GDApupRhody, GDApupVolt, GDApupWendel, puppies, Puppy Raising, SA Guide-dogs, training.
 Bookmark the permalink.
 1 Comment.